Allonso0/Allonso0/README.md

 ==================================================================================================================================

 ### HSE Software Engineering '27
-I am a third-year student at the Faculty of Computer Science at HSE.
-I am starting my journey in Android development.
+I am a third-year student at the Faculty of Computer Science at HSE